akondrahman/59115ASE/project/Report.md

 The method ‘executeModelAll’ is used to run the model separately for snthtic values; these synthetic values are provided as a dictionary for seven days.
 The implementation of the dictionary can be found in ‘createAuxiliaries_All()’ in utilities.py.

 The method ‘executeModelForBaseline’ is used to run the model separately to get baseline values to run DE on IPDMF.
 All the auxiliaries are provided by the ‘giveAuxiliariesForBaseline’ method in utility.py.
 The method ‘executeModelForDE’ is used to run the model separately to run DE on IPDMF.
 The method takes four parameters namely auxListParam, currStateParam, prevStateParam, and dt.
 In our implementation dt is always set 1. ‘currStateParam’, and ‘prevStateParam’ are two state objects that keeps tarck of the current state and previous state.
 To facilitate the integration of DE on IPDMF we used another file called integrator.py, and models.py.
 The purpose of models.py was to implement IPDMF as an object that has a lowerRange, upperRange, objectives, and decisions.
 In this model we had 17 auxiliaries, so the number of decisions were 17.
 The number of objectives was two as we asked DE to minimize ‘Undetected Active Errors’, and ‘Undetected Passive Errors’.
 This class is called ‘IntegratedDefectModel’, and inherits from ‘Model’.
 The method ‘runDE()’ in integrator.py passes the object ‘IntegratedDefectModel’.
 DE later creates the necessary objects for ‘IntegratedDefectModel’.
 Our implementation of DE can be found in de.py.
 Our implementation can be used to maximize and minimize objectives.
 In our implementation we use DE to minimize the two objectives ‘Undetected Active Errors’, and ‘Undetected Passive Errors’.
 The class IntegratedDefectModel also has two important methods: ‘check’, and ‘getobj’.
 The method ‘check’ makes sure that the decision vector created by DE satisfies the constraints of IntegratedDefectModel.
 In our implementation the lower and upper range of all the 17 auxiliaries lie between 0 & 1.
 The purpose of getobj is to run the model for n number of times and calculate the values of the two stocks of interest.
 In our experiments we fix n=365 mimicking 365 days of one year.
 The constraints for IntegratedDefectModel are provided in a CSV file.
 The name of the constraints file, and the directory where it resides must be provided while running DE on IntegratedDefectModel.

-Finally, main.py acts as a placeholder to put all the pieces together and perform all experiments.
+### Integrating DE with IPMDFCFinally, main.py acts as a placeholder to put all the pieces together and perform all experiments.
 To perform a sample run a set of synthetic values we use the ‘runIntegrator’ method in main.py.
 To get baseline for IntegratedDefectModel we use ‘getBaselineForModel’ method in main.py.
 Finally, to use DE on InteratedDefectModel we set the following parameters: runCount, constFlagForBaseline, deRunCount, and dirToWriteP.
 Parameter ‘runCount’ specifies the number of times the model will run.
 This is set to 365 to imitate 365 days for running the model.
 If ‘constFlagForBaseline’ is set to True, then regression equations will be used to run the model. ‘dirToWriteP’ specifies the directory name where the constraint file resides. ‘constraintFileNameParam’ is used to set the name of the constraint file.
 Please note that ‘createConstraintFile’ is an optional method to create constraint files based to set different ranges for the auxiliaries.
 In our implementation we have not used this method.

 ## Methodology